 Your pet has been diagnosed with osteoarthritis.
 While this is a progressive condition that currently has no cure, there are a lot of things that owners can do to help their pets.
 These can make a huge difference to their pain, exercise ability and quality of life.

 Exercise is very important in arthritic dogs.
-Lack of exercise will lead to increased weight, muscle wastage and reduced joint range of motion.
-Appropriate movement actually helps nourish the remaining cartilage.
-However high intensity exercise such as ball games, prolonged rough play with other dogs or sudden changes in the amount of running can cause increased pain and potentially speed up deterioration of the disease.
+A lack of exercise will lead to increased weight, muscle wastage and reduced joint range of motion.
+Appropriate movement helps nourish the remaining cartilage.
+However high-intensity exercise such as ball games, prolonged rough play with other dogs or sudden changes in the amount of running can cause increased pain and potentially speed up the deterioration of the disease.
 The general recommendation is to allow the maximum level of exercise that is tolerated on a regular basis.

 Many osteoarthritic dogs and cats will require intermittent or regular use of drugs.
 The most commonly used type are non-steroidal anti-inflammatory drugs (NSAIDs) such as meloxicam, carprofen, firocoxib or robenacoxib.
 These medications work by reducing prostaglandin in and around joints.
 Prostaglandin is responsible for causing both pain and inflammation.
-NSAIDs can be used for short courses of days to weeks to treat osteoarthritic flare ups or on a daily basis to control long term pain.
+NSAIDs can be used for short courses of days to weeks to treat osteoarthritic flare-ups or daily to control long term pain.
 If using long term, then after the first four weeks these drugs can often be gradually reduced to the lowest effective dose, sometimes half or even a quarter of the recommended amount.
 They should never be given above the recommended dose.

-Despite claims by manufacturers, none of these have been conclusively shown to slow progression of osteoarthritis.
+Despite claims by manufacturers, there is no conclusive evidence showing that oral supplements can slow the progression of osteoarthritis.
 These supplements are therefore mainly aimed at relieving symptoms.
-Two of the most commonly used are glucosamine chondroitin sulphate and essential fatty acids.
+Two of the most used are glucosamine chondroitin sulphate and essential fatty acids.